-Section No. ltem Directives Participant arising from its operations as a General Clearing Participant whether the same were imposed arising from applications made by the General Clearing Participants to the Clearing House or the Commission or otherwise and where compliance of such terms and conditions is required on a continuing basis.
+Section Item Directives No. same were imposed arising from applications made by the General Clearing Participants to the Clearing House or the Commission or otherwise and where compliance of such terms and conditions is required on a continuing basis.
 For example the status of compliance with the terms and conditions imposed pursuant to the readiness audit conducted and applications made under the Rules for approvals or waivers.
 4.0 Matters To Be Highlighted To the Clearing House This section is optional.
 The General Clearing Participant may wish to highlight to the Clearing House general matters in relation to compliance other than breaches of the Rules or otherwise with a view of improving the standard of compliance and regulations.
 For example areas in the Rules that lack clarity or require enhancement.
 5.0 Report On General Compliance Level of General Clearing Participant This section is for the Compliance Officer to provide his opinion or make an assessment of the general compliance level of the General Clearing Participant for the month.
 6.0 to 15.0 Detailed Report This section prescribes the "mandatory areas" where the General Clearing Participant has to expressly state whether the requirements stated in the mentioned areas have been complied with or not.
 This is to ensure that the General Clearing Participant's level of compliance with the laws and the Rules in relation to the areas set out in these sections is fully disclosed to its board of directors and to the Clearing House.
 16.0 Reporting in relation to compliance by the General Clearing Participant with the areas in the laws and the Rules other than the areas itemised in section 6.0 to 15.0 is only required if there is a non compliance with the same.
 The General Clearing Participant must add section 16.0 to the Compliance Report Template for the purpose of reporting the above non compliances.
-Where the areas involved in the above reporting are varied
+Where the areas involved in the above reporting are varied and many, the General Clearing Participant, may for ease of reporting, add more section numbers after section 16.0.